 Making a real bowl of ramen at home is super easy and a great way to use up what you have on hand.
 One of the most wonderful things about ramen is that you can put together all sorts of different veggies and meats to create a delicious bowl – so you can really clean out that veggie drawer in the fridge!
 This go around I decided that I wanted to use up so pork chops so I made Grilled Pork Ramen with Bok Choy.

 The “ramen egg” is another key component of this dish.
 You want the white to be fully cooked but the yolk to be runny so that you get the richness.
 That’s why the cooking technique is so precise.
 You want the water at a full rolling boil when you put the eggs in.
 And you want the ice bath ready to take the cooked eggs out right at 7 minutes so that you can stop the cooking process.
 This will keep the yolk from overcooking.
+Also be sure to wait to cut the egg until you are ready to serve.

 Now Let’s Get Cookin’!